Timeline: Syrian protests and crackdown

 June 29 - The U.S. Treasury Department imposes sanctions against Syria's security forces for human rights abuses.

-July 8 - Thousands rally in Hama calling for Assad's downfall, as U.S. ambassador Robert Ford and French ambassador Eric Chevallier visit the city to show support for protesters.
+July 8 - Thousands rally in Hama calling for Assad to go, as U.S. ambassador Robert Ford and French ambassador Eric Chevallier visit the city to show support for protesters.

-July 10 - The main opposition groups boycott talks with the government and say they will not negotiate till Assad stops the violent crackdown and frees thousands of political prisoners.
+July 10 - Opposition groups boycott talks with the government and will not negotiate till Assad stops the crackdown.

-July 11 - Embassy guards fire live ammunition to prevent a crowd from storming France's main diplomatic mission in Syria.

-July 15 - Syrian forces kill at least 32 civilians including 23 in Damascus at the first big demonstrations in main districts of the capital, activists say.

-July 16 - Syria's opposition, meeting in Turkey, elects a National Salvation Council to present a challenge to Assad.
+July 16 - Syria's opposition, meeting in Turkey, elects a National Salvation Council to challenge Assad.

-July 28 - In a new report global activist group Avaaz says that since March 15, security forces have killed 1,634 people, while at least 2,918 have disappeared.

-July 29 - Fighting erupts between Syrian military intelligence agents and residents of Deir al-Zor after the killing of five protesters.

 July 31 - Syrian tanks storm Hama, residents say, after besieging it for nearly a month.
 At least 80 people are killed.

-Aug 1 - Security forces shell Hama for a second day.
-The latest violence coincides with the start of the Ramadan fast.

-Aug 7 - Saudi Arabia's King Abdullah recalls his ambassador from Syria and calls for an end to the violent crackdown.
-The next day Kuwait recalls its envoy and criticises the violence.
+Aug 7 - Saudi Arabia's King Abdullah recalls his ambassador from Syria.
+Kuwait recalls its envoy the next day.

-Aug 9 - Turkish Foreign Minister Ahmed Davutoglu holds talks with Assad on ending the violence.
-Turkish Prime Minister Tayyip Erdogan and Davutoglu see signs that Turkey's message is getting through, after their envoy to Syria visited Hama on August 10 and he said that tanks had been withdrawn.
-Rights groups say up to 300 people have been killed in the crackdown on Hama.
+Aug 9 - Turkish Foreign Minister Ahmet Davutoglu holds talks with Assad on ending the violence.
+A Turkish envoy to Syria visits Hama on August 10 and says tanks have been withdrawn.
+Rights groups say up to 300 people have been killed in Hama.

-Aug 11 - Armoured vehicles sweep into the towns of Saraqeb on the north-south highway and Qusair, near the Lebanon border.
+Aug 16 - Tanks open fire in Latakia, residents say, on the fourth day of a military assault on the city.

+Aug 17 - U.N.
+Secretary General, Ban Ki-moon, in a call with Assad, expresses alarm at reports of violations of human rights.
+Assad says military operations have stopped, the United Nations says.